“The LORD has sought out a man after His own heart and appointed Him ruler of His people.” (1 Samuel 13:14)

 Seven and a half years later, when Ish-Bosheth was assassinated, Israel needed a new king.

-The elders of Israel appointed David, remembering his call to lead: “You shall be shepherd of My people Israel, and you shall be prince over Israel.”
+In Hebron, the elders of Israel crowned David king, remembering his call to lead: “You shall be shepherd of My people Israel, and you shall be prince over Israel.”
 (2 Samuel 5:2)

 David Reigns from Jerusalem